 Latest regulatory updates

-Kurt Janson, Director of the Tourism Alliance, gives a monthly update on the latest regulatory changes affecting the hospitality industry.
+Kurt Janson, Director of the Tourism Alliance, gives a regular update on the latest regulatory changes affecting the hospitality industry.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information contained in the Pink Book of Legislation, we regret that we cannot be responsible for any errors.
 Read our full disclaimer.

 As a result of ongoing examples of bad practice by some employers regarding the distribution of tips received by staff, the Government is supporting the development of legislation that will replace the current voluntary Code of Practice on tipping.
 The new Employment (Allocation of Tips) Bill is currently going through Parliament and this will amend the Employment Rights Act 1996 to insert new legal obligations on employers to ensure that all tips and gratuities are passed to employees and that there is a transparent and fair process for their distribution.

 While the exact requirements of the new legislation are still under debate in Parliament, it is expected that the key requirements will be as follows:

 - All tips must be distributed to employees (and any agency workers) in a fair and transparent manner